What is a corporate hackathon?

 • Bug fixing: AI debugs issues faster than manual troubleshooting

-Yes—AI tool access and proficiency creates new inequities.
+Yes - AI tool access and proficiency creates new inequities.
 Teams skilled in AI prompting may dramatically outperform equally talented teams unfamiliar with these tools.
-Hackathon organizers must address this through policy and preparation.
+In the Innovation Mode methodology, the solution is to make AI the equalizer, not the divider: provide equal access, pre-event training, and judge on opportunity quality rather than prototype polish.

 • Tool access disparity: some participants may have paid AI tool subscriptions others lack